Achalasia Cardia Treatment

-- Oesophageal manometry: helps to measure the rhythmic muscle contractions of the food—pipe after swallowing, the coordination and force exerted by its muscles, and how well does the lower oesophageal sphincter relaxes or opens during a swallow.
+- Esophageal manometry: helps to measure the rhythmic muscle contractions of the food—pipe after swallowing, the coordination and force exerted by its muscles, and how well the lower esophageal sphincter relaxes or opens during a swallow.
 This test also helps to differentiate from other motility disorders of the food-pipe.

 How is Achalasia Cardia treated?

-- Endoscopic balloon dilatation: Mechanical pneumatic dilatation is done to rupture the circular muscles of the lower oesophageal sphincter.
+- Endoscopic balloon dilatation: Mechanical pneumatic dilatation is done to rupture the circular muscles of the lower esophageal sphincter.
 Fairly good results have been seen after this procedure and are said to be long lasting too.
-In 2% cases, oesophageal perforation may occur as a complication.
+In 2% cases, esophageal perforation may occur as a complication.

 - Laparoscopic Heller’s cardio-myotomy: This operation was originally described by Heller in 1914.
 Modern version of this operation involves a myotomy on the anterior aspect of the lower end of the food-pipe.
 It is accompanied with a partial wrap of the stomach to prevent acid reflux later on.
-This operation has shown very good results in over 90% of cases over ten years follow up.
+Achalasia Cardia surgery has shown very good results in over 90% of cases over ten years follow up.

 What is the diet post Laparoscopic Heller’s Cardio-myotomy?

 - After a Laparoscopic Heller’s Cardio-myotomy, you will be fasting for the first 24 hours.

 - Liquids are started orally from the next day and are continued for 48 to 72 hours.

 - Post that soft diet is commenced and continued for another 3 to 4 days after which solid food is allowed.